-Attorney General Jeff Sessions began unraveling LGBT protections at the Justice Department on day one and has not stopped since.
-One of his first moves as Attorney General was to halt the Justice Department's defense of important guidance documents defending transgender people from discrimination.
-Specifically, at Jeff Sessions' direction, DOJ shamefully withdrew its challenge to a poorly reasoned Texas District Court's nationwide preliminary injunction that halted the enforcement of the guidance issued by the Department of Education regarding transgender students, and jeopardized other important federal guidance documents dealing with anti-LGBT discrimination.
-Shortly thereafter, the Acting Assistant Attorney General for Civil Rights, along with his counterpart at the Department of Education, rescinded their joint Dear Colleague Letter providing important assistance to school officials about their obligations to transgender and gender non-conforming students under Title IX, thereby jeopardizing the safety of vulnerable transgender students.2
+Attorney General Sessions began unraveling LGBT protections the minute he arrived at the Justice Department and has not stopped since.
+One of his first moves as Attorney General was to halt the Justice Department's enforcement of important guidance documents defending transgender people from discrimination.
+Specifically, at Attorney General Sessions' direction, DOJ shamefully withdrew its challenge to a poorly reasoned, nationwide preliminary injunction in Texas District Court halting the enforcement of the guidance issued by the Department of Education regarding transgender students, and jeopardized other important federal guidance documents dealing with anti-LGBT discrimination.
+Shortly thereafter, the Acting Assistant Attorney General for Civil Rights, along with his counterpart at the Department of Education, rescinded their joint Dear Colleague Letter providing important assistance to school officials about their obligations to transgender and gender non-conforming students under Title IX, thereby jeopardizing the safety of vulnerable transgender students.
+Indeed, since the rescission, the Office of Civil Rights has reportedly begun dismissing complaints of discrimination from transgender students on the grounds that such complaints are not within its jurisdiction.